-This map displays flood hazard areas from the Federal Emergency Management Agency (FEMA) as part of the National Flood Insurance Program's floodplain management.
-These flood hazard areas have regulations that include the mandatory purchase of flood insurance.
+This map displays the 100 year flood hazard area from the Federal Emergency Management Agency (FEMA) as part of the National Flood Insurance Program's floodplain management.
+This flood hazard area has regulations that include the mandatory purchase of flood insurance.
+This data is from 1996.
 Disclaimer: Floods can still occur outside of the shaded areas